How to Write Great Subject Lines

 Here's some tips to help you achieve a subject line that gets the attention of your audience, and has a greater likelihood of being opened and read:

-- Related to previous communications.
-If you have an established readership of your newsletter, referring to that newsletter will ensure that people identify with the email - but add a twist to it so that recipients know it is fresh.
-For example, my Contact Point Newsletter always has Contact Point Newsletter in the subject line, but I attach a short extra statement to the start or the end giving a hint as to the content.
-This also helps to identify this as the latest newsletter.
-My tests have shown that adding the extra catch phrase alongside the standard newsletter phrase achieves a greater open rate than without.
+- Related to the Community.
+If you have an established readership of your newsletter, referring to the newsletter by name will help with recognition of the email.
+But add a twist to it so that recipients know it is fresh.
+For example, my Contact Point Newsletter always has Contact Point Newsletter at the end of the subject line, but I attach a short extra statement to the start which refers to the content.
+Our tests have shown that adding the extra catch phrase alongside the standard newsletter phrase achieves a greater open rate than without.
+There's nothing more unenticing that every you send to your list being the same three words like "Acme Sports Newsletter".

-- Gets people thinking.
-A catchy phrase that makes people think is an excellent way to have the recipient do the double-click to get the full email.
+- Inspires Thought.
+A catchy phrase that makes people think is an excellent way to elicit an email open.
 But pick your audience, and don't over-do it.
-If your newsletter is about serious matters, to conservative people, you have to be a lot more sophisticated in your approach to the catchy phrase.
+If your newsletter is about a serious topic, you need to be more sophisticated in your approach to your thought-provoking subject line.

 - Related to Current News.
-Mentioning a current news topic related to your email will increase the likelihood of having your recipients open the email to discover more about the hot topic.
+Mentioning a current news topic related to your email will increase opens because your audience will likely to be keen to keep abreast of the hot topic.
 Just make sure that your email contents really does add that value!

-- Get examples from newspapers and other media, or from emails that got your attention.
-When a headline captures your attention, analyse it to work out why that was the case, and then create a subject line that applies the example to your business.
+- Use Examples from the Media such as high quality news outlets, or from emails that got your attention.
+When a headline captures your attention, analyse it to work out why you gave the email your time, and then create a subject line that applies the example to your organisation.

 - Capitals and exclamation marks.
 Using all capitals, lots of exclamation marks, or other special characters in your subject lines should be used with caution.
-They are most likely to make you look like a spammer or that you have an offer that is too good to be true.
+They could make your email look like spam or that you have an offer that is too good to be true.

 Happy Enudging!